 Assistant Professor of Theology & Religious Studies

 St. Norbert College invites applications for a tenure-track position in Theology and Religious Studies at the rank of assistant professor.
+Ph.D. required.
 Start August 2019.
+Specialization in Christian Ethics with emphasis in social ethics and a secondary competence in ecclesiology.
+Commitment to undergraduate teaching is essential, including Theology and Religious Studies courses in the Core Curriculum.
+This position includes regular teaching in the Master of Theological Studies Program.

 Course load of three classes per semester.
 In addition to teaching, the responsibilities of this position include an active program of scholarship, student advising, service on college committees, and other typical collegial duties.
 More information is available at the Theology and Religious Studies web page, and in particular its relation to the mission of the college.